How to Hire a Car Abroad

 Our advice is not to get fixed to the brand but to choose the size class.
 If you're looking for a car with extra features like parking radar or automated gears, select a car class that offers these features.

 It is not enough to compare just cars , but you also need to compare car hire companies.
 Unfortunately, there are some companies with a bad reputation.
-Usually, these companies offer cheaper car hire fees, but their cars may be in bad condition.
+Typically, these companies offer lower car hire fees, but their vehicles may be in poor condition.
 If you mistakenly choose a cheap car hire company, you may end up paying for damages you never caused.
-If a company has a poor rating, it is best to skip it and choose a cheaper competitor.
+If a company has a poor rating, it is best to skip it and opt for a more affordable competitor.

 Add-ons and Accessories

 Car hire companies are eager to sell add-on services.
-That is a way to make their business more profitable.
+That is a way to increase their business's profitability.

 An extra driver add-on gives another person the right to drive the car.
 You must buy this service if two people drive the same car.
 Some car hire companies permit multiple drivers, provided the car hire agreement signer remains in the vehicle at all times.